RTO homes allow you to lease a property with a legal option to purchase it before the lease expires.

 How rent-to-own homes work

-The traditional mortgage process involves securing a mortgage loan from a financial institution, making a down payment and purchasing a property outright.
-With a rent-to-own contract, you don’t need to meet strict lender requirements or have a large down payment right away.
+A traditional mortgage involves qualifying for a loan, making a down payment and purchasing the home outright.
+Rent-to-own shifts that timeline by letting you move in now while working toward buying later.
+You have more flexibility since you don’t need to meet strict lender requirements or have a large down payment right away.

-Unlike a traditional rental agreement, RTO contracts give the buyer the right to purchase the property before or at the end of the lease for the agreed-upon amount.
-With traditional renting, your monthly payments don’t count as a down payment, and the property owner can sell or change the rental agreement within their legal rights.
+This differs from traditional renting, where your monthly payments don’t count as a down payment and the property owner can sell or change the rental agreement within their legal rights.

 Lease option vs. lease purchase

-• Lease purchase: In a lease purchase contract, you could be legally bound to purchase the home at the end of the lease, even if you can’t afford it.
+- Lease purchase: In a lease purchase contract, you could be legally bound to purchase the home at the end of the lease, even if you can’t afford it or fail to secure a mortgage.

 » MORE: Renting vs. buying a house